A Distributed Computationally Aware Quantizer Design via Hyper Binning: A Discussion on Computational Information Theory and Comparison with Modular Schemes

-{\bf Common Information Carried via Hyperplanes.} To enable the distributed computation for non-decomposable functions we envision a helper-based distributed functional compression approach.
-A hyper binning-based encoding scheme requires the transmission of common randomness between the source data and the data and the function captured through the hyperplanes.
-The Common Information (CI) measures provide alternate ways of compression for computing when there is common randomness that can be separately extracted from either marginal of two jointly distributed source variables $X_1$ and $X_2$ \cite{gacs1973common}, and have applications in private constrained synthesis of sources and secrecy \cite{salamatian2016efficient}.
 In our distributed quantization setting, the helper should communicate in a prescribed order the hyperplane parameters that are $J(n+1)$ in total.
-The rate of CI is equal to the rate of compressing the hyperplane parameters $\{({\bf a}_j,\,b_j)\}_{j=1}^J$.
-While these parameters are real valued, they have approximate floating point representations.
-Furthermore, while they might need to be updated with $n$, from (\ref{nmax}) the update rates of $J$ and hence of the hyperplane parameters is logarithmic with respect to $n$.
+The rate of CI is the rate of compressing the parameters $\{({\bf a}_j,\,b_j)\}_{j=1}^J$.
+While these parameters are real-valued, they have approximate floating-point representations.
+Furthermore, while they might need to be updated with $n$, from (\ref{nmax}), the update rates of $J$ and hence of the hyperplane parameters is logarithmic with respect to $n$.

-{\bf Encoding.} The encoding is such that each source $X_i$, $i=1,\,2$ independently determines an ordering of hyperplanes to compress $X_i$.
+{\bf Encoding.} In encoding each source $X_i$, $i=1,\,2$ independently determines an ordering of hyperplanes to compress $X_i$.
 Let these orderings be $O_{X_i}\subseteq\pi_{X_i}(\{\eta_1,\eta_2,\hdots, \eta_J\})$, where $\pi_{X_i}$ is the permutation of the hyperplane arrangement from the perspective of source $i$.
 Note that $\pi_{X_{i_1}}\neq \pi_{X_{i_2}}$ for $i_1\neq i_2$ because sources might build different characteristic graphs.
-Source $i$ determines an ordering $O_{X_i}$, which is from the most informative, i.e., decisive in terms of classifying the source data, to the least such that the first bit provides the biggest reduction in the entropy of the function outcome.
+Source $i$ determines an ordering $O_{X_i}$, which is from the most informative, i.e., decisive in classifying the source data, to the least such that the first bit provides the maximum reduction in the entropy of the function outcome.